When you think of French musicians, do you draw a big blank?

 You’ll get to use these French musicians’ catchy tunes to improve your French!

 When you think of French music, it’s likely that you start and stop at the sort of accordion tunes you might hear in a 1950’s French café.
 Sure, that does sound awfully romantic.
-But French music actually has a lot to offer as far as lyrics are concerned.

 Part of what makes this literary language so elusive — to learners and native speakers alike! — is the diversity of ways in which some ideas are communicated.
 A set of words is not necessarily intended to express what you might think at first glance.
 Much of French subtlety lies in the ways in which phrases are used.
 As opposed to English, where we often say exactly what we mean, when speaking French what you mean is often hidden between layers of pretty tournures.